Jishan-Kapoor/sum-of-sales-1759826996/README.md

   - Fetches data from `data.csv`.
   - Sums the sales column from the CSV data.
   - Displays the total sales in the element with ID `#total-sales`.
+  - Includes a Bootstrap table (#product-sales) listing each product with its sales.

 ## Code Explanation
 This web application is built using HTML, JavaScript, and Bootstrap 5 from jsdelivr for styling.
 The key parts of the implementation include: